The Richest Gold Producer in North America

 Inspecting a new high-grade Vein Drilling another round Blasting a round in the vein YouTube Video YouTube Video YouTube Video

 Mine operations are conducted by Coal Creek Constructionand the exploration program is directed by Mr. Rauno Perttu, Project Geologist.
 A highly skilled team of experienced advisors and consultants oversee all facets of the Golden Wonder operations.
-Recent Events: March 9, 2015 - LKA Reports Drilling Progress.
+Recent Events: July 15, 2015 - Kinross Gold USA commences detailed surface exploration over a wide area centered around Golden Wonder claims.
+March 9, 2015 - LKA Reports Drilling Progress.
 Initial vein intercepts average 10.86 Oz Gold Per Ton April 17, 2014 - Golden Wonder gold grades exceed anything seen thus far in current exploration program, 5.5 oz (156 grams) per ton.
 May 21, 2013 Q-1 Gold Ore Shipments Up 90% Over Year-Ago Period February 28, 2013 2012 Gold Sales Increase 100% Over Previous Year November 20, 2012 - LKA Reports Gold Sales Up 140% November 7, 2012 - Golden Wonder Ore Sales Up 24% Over Previous Quarter

 August 13, 2012 -LKA reports profitable 2nd quarter.
 Gold ore deliveries up 337% March 29, 2012 - Gold Values From Exploration Program Exceed $1.27 Million in 2011.